Manaaki Whenua – Landcare Research

-Landcare Research (Māori: Manaaki Whenua) is a New Zealand Crown Research Institute whose focus of research is the environment, biodiversity, and sustainability.
+Landcare Research (Māori: Manaaki Whenua) was a New Zealand Crown Research Institute whose focus of research was the environment, biodiversity, and sustainability.
 The New Zealand government placed the institute into the newly-formed New Zealand Institute for Bioeconomy Science on 1 July 2025.

 History

 Manaaki Whenua was originally part of the Department of Scientific and Industrial Research (DSIR), but was established as an independent organisation when the Crown Research Institutes were created in 1992.
-As part of that process, it was semi-commercialised, and now operates as a government-owned company rather than as a government department.
-The commercialisation has led to greater emphasis on financial viability, and Manaaki Whenua is employed by various private groups to provide advice and information.
-It is currently chaired by Board Chair Colin Dawson.
+As part of that process, it was semi-commercialised, and operated as a government-owned company rather than as a government department.
+The commercialisation led to greater emphasis on financial viability, and Manaaki Whenua is employed by various private groups to provide advice and information.
+It was chaired by Board Chair Colin Dawson.

-On 14 May 2025, Minister of Science, Innovation and Technology Shane Reti announced that Manaaki Whenua would be integrated into a new Public Research Organisation called the New Zealand Institute for Bioeconomy Science on 1 July 2025.
+On 14 May 2025, Minister of Science, Innovation and Technology Shane Reti integrated Manaaki Whenua into a new Public Research Organisation called the New Zealand Institute for Bioeconomy Science on 1 July 2025.

 Locations

-The main site is in Lincoln, near Christchurch.
-There are also other sites at Auckland on the Tamaki campus of Auckland University, Hamilton, Palmerston North, Wellington, and Dunedin.
+The main site was in Lincoln, near Christchurch.
+There were also other sites at Auckland on the Tamaki campus of Auckland University, Hamilton, Palmerston North, Wellington, and Dunedin.

 Collections

-Manaaki Whenua – Landcare Research holds several collections of organisms that are of significant national importance to New Zealand.
+Manaaki Whenua – Landcare Research held several collections of organisms that are of significant national importance to New Zealand.
+These holdings are now with the New Zealand Institute for Bioeconomy Science.
 Detailed information on all the specimens can be found though the Systematics Collections Data (SCD) website.